-[Sixth Schedule inserted by No. 62 of 2011 s.
+[Sixth Schedule inserted: No. 62 of 2011 s.
 10.]

 Notes

-1 This is a compilation of the Iron Ore (Mount Goldsworthy) Agreement Act 1964 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 7 February 2014 of the Iron Ore (Mount Goldsworthy) Agreement Act 1964 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table